 This step stool from Ana White is very easy to build.
 The stool is 16" wide, stands around 8" off the ground, and is just over 9" deep.

-Aside from cutting out the feet (which you could skip over), I think overall, this step stool is one of the easier ones to build.
+Aside from cutting out the feet (which you could skip over), this step stool is one of the easier ones to build.
 The instructions are very clear and descriptive with illustrations.

 02 of 11

-Here's a free plan for a simple step stool from Build Something.
+Here's a free plan for a simple step stool from Kreg.
 It has two steps and a straightforward design.
+It's a great design for kids and works perfectly in the kitchen, letting them reach the counters and kitchen island.

 Included in the free plan are a step-by-step building list, a tools list, a materials list, a parts/cut list, and extra tips.
 There are plenty of photos and diagrams to help you out.